 - In 150m enter the woods through a kissing gate.

 - In 100m ignore a left branch and continue downhill.

-- In 150m ignore another left branch.
+- In 150m ignore another left branch and continue uphill.

 - In 60m go through another metal field gate keeping the bushes on your right.

 - In 50m turn left onto a car wide concrete track.